 The Splunk Adaptive Response Framework (ARF) included with Splunk Enterprise Security (ES) allows actions to be taken in response to data.
 This is done by creating an alert that triggers when a certain search result condition is received in the Splunk ES Search and Reporting app.

 IRI DarkShield is a machine-learning-enabled data discovery and masking package for finding and securing personally identifiable information (PII) in dark data (unstructured) files — like email repositories, .pdf and Microsoft documents, and many image formats.
 DarkShield produces a high volume and quality of log file results from its PII search and mask operations.

 By virtue of these logs, DarkShield can identify files which files it protected, versus ones that still have unmasked PII within them.
-This log data can be streamed to Splunk ES and an alert can be triggered on specific conditions; when, for example, more than 3 unprotected files were identified.
+You can automatically forward the logs to Splunk ES, where you can highlight key information in dashboards, and configure alerts based on specific conditions; when, for example, DarkShield found more than 3 unprotected files.

-This images show some of the alert actions that can be triggered to respond to certain conditions.
+This image shows some of the alert actions that can be triggered to respond to certain conditions.
 These include creating Splunk messages, sending email, logging the event, and running a script.

 To set up an alert, first go to “search” from the Splunk ES menu.
 Set the source you want to have alerts triggered from, then select the search button.